 For all Critical Incidents, an after-action debriefing involving the IRT, incident handlers, Subject Matter Experts, and other relevant stakeholders will be conducted by the Office of Information Technology.
 The objective of this debrief is discuss and agree to lessons learned while responding to and remediating the incident and to identify opportunities for improving the overall Incident Response and Recovery process.
 This may include:

-- Identification of the need for policy, standard, or procedure revisions (not limited to policies, standards, and procedures related to Incident Response and Recovery)
+- Identification of the need for policy, standard, or procedure revisions (not limited to policies, standards, and procedures related to Incident Response and Recovery); and/or

 Incident debriefs should occur as quickly as possible after the incident response and recovery has been completed, especially for critical incidents.